adactio/share-button-type/README.md

 # Share Button Type

-This is the repository for Share Button Type.
+This is the repository for `button type="share"`.
 You're welcome to [contribute](CONTRIBUTING.md)!